Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: Mapping into Lagrangian with a local supersymmetry

-In this section we restore Planck's constant $\hbar$ in all formulae.
 Since we are interested in the interaction of the spin degrees of freedom of a particle with an external gauge field most, then for the sake of simplicity we will consider equation (\ref{eq:9e}) for the case of the interaction with an Abelian background field (with the replacement of the coupling $g$ by $q$).
-The presence of the color degree of freedom can result in qualitatively new features, one of them is appearing a mixed spin-color degrees of freedom \cite{arodz_1_1982}.
+The presence of the color degrees of freedom can result in qualitatively new features, one of them is appearing a mixed spin-color degrees of freedom \cite{arodz_1_1982}.
 In this respect our original model Lagrangian (\ref{eq:1t}) is the simplified one.
 It corresponds to perfect factorization of the spin and color degrees of freedom of the particle.
 The non-Abelian case also requires appreciable complication of the usual WKB-method in the analysis of Eq.\,(\ref{eq:9e}) that is beyond the scope of this work (see, for example, \cite{arodz_2_1982, belov_1992, guhr_2007}).\\

 A solution of equation (\ref{eq:9e}) in the semiclassical limit is defined as a series in powers of $\hbar$

 where $S,\,f_0,\,f_1,\,\ldots$ are some functions of coordinates and of time.
 Substituting this series into (\ref{eq:9e}) and collecting terms of the same power in $\hbar$, we obtain the following equations correct to the first order in $\hbar$